Efficient state transition algorithm with guaranteed optimality: Conclusion

 \section{Conclusion}

-In this study, an efficient STA with guaranteed optimality was proposed.
-First, novel translation transformations based on predictive models were introduced to generate more potential candidate solutions and accelerate convergence.
-Next, parameter control strategies were developed to enhance search efficiency.
-Finally, specific termination conditions were designed to ensure that the STA is capable of finding an optimal solution.
-Comparative analysis with other well-established and recently popular metaheuristics demonstrated the effectiveness of the proposed method.
-It is especially noteworthy that, given the small sample size (\emph{SE} = 30), the proposed ESTA and EXSTA are capable of achieving truly optimal solutions.
+This study proposes efficient STAs with guaranteed optimality for system engineering optimization.
+First, novel translation transformations based on predictive models are designed to generate more promising candidate solutions, thereby significantly accelerating convergence.
+Second, parameter control strategies are developed to enhance search efficiency.
+Finally, a dedicated termination criterion is designed to enable convergence to optimality.
+Comparative studies with both well-established and recently developed metaheuristics demonstrate the effectiveness and superiority of the proposed approach.
+Notably, even with a relatively small sample size (\emph{SE} = 30), the proposed ESTA and EXSTA are capable of achieving high-precision solutions close to the global optimum.
+It is also observed that ESTA may occasionally converge to local optima on low-dimensional Griewank functions, where near-global solutions are located far from the true global optimum, making it difficult to escape local minima.

-It should be noted that the proposed ESTA occasionally performs suboptimally for the Griewank function in low dimensions, as the near-global solution in the Griewank function is located far from the true global solution.
+It should be noted that the proposed ESTA occasionally yields locally optimal results on the low-dimensional Griewank function, as the near-global solution in the Griewank function is located far from the true global solution.
 In such cases, the proposed ESTA faces difficulty in escaping local minima.
 Nevertheless, the proposed approach, along with the majority of existing studies on STA, primarily focuses on individual-based and sampling-based methods.
-In the future, population-based STA will be further explored to enhance its global search capabilities.
+Considering that the population-based algorithms can explore different regions of the search space simultaneously, massively reducing the chance of getting trapped in a single local optimum, in the future, population-based STA will be further explored to enhance its global search capabilities.
+In the meanwhile, more real-world applications will be investigated to further validate the effectiveness and applicability of the proposed method.